Skip to main content

 Check file permissions and licences before uploading.
 Do not upload copyrighted material without authorization.

-Scan files with your own security tools before uploading them to any online service.
+Scan files with your own security tools before opening them in any tool, including ones that run in your browser.

 Use secure devices and trusted networks